 It’s recommended during this time to keep your chinchilla comfortable by ensuring that he/she doesn’t get too cold or too hot.

 To do this, ensure that you have a room where your chinchilla sleeps and is housed kept at ideal temperatures and cool temperatures to avoid overheating and illness.

 Still, be sure to see your vet as soon as possible.

-You also want to do your best to make sure that encourage and attempt to get your chinchilla to consume fluids and drink as much water as possible.
+You also want to do your best to make sure that encourage and attempt to get your chinchilla to drink as much water as possible.

-Obviously, something all of us chinchilla owners want to avoid at all cost.
+Obviously, something all of us chinchilla owners want to avoid at all costs.

 Other Possibilities That May Be Causing Your Chinchilla to Shake

-Let’s dive into a few more of the possibilities causing your furry friend to shake and shiver.
+Let’s dive into a few more of the possibilities causing your chinchilla to shake, shiver or twitch.